dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-typescript-webpack.md

 # [Visual Studio](#tab/visual-studio)

 1. Run Webpack in *release* mode.
-Using the **Package Manager Console** window, execute the following command in the project root:
+Using the **Package Manager Console** window, execute the following command in the project root.
+If you are not in the project root, enter `cd SignalRWebPack` before entering the command.

     [!INCLUDE [npm-run-release](../includes/signalr-typescript-webpack/npm-run-release.md)]